Do you need to raise money for a new ministry initiative or to cover a big expense?

-As we help churches lead their congregation to pursue God in their giving, we also coach them to direct their church to participate in what God is calling them to do together.
-For your church, this can be a purchasing a larger building to reach more people, expanding your current facilities, or supporting more missionaries.
+As we help people lead their congregation to pursue God in their giving, we also coach church leaders to direct their church to participate in what God is calling them to do together.
+For your church, this can be purchasing a larger building to reach more people, expanding your current facilities, or supporting more missionaries.

 5 Bad Reasons to Start a Church Capital Campaign (and What to Do Instead)

-Do you need to run a capital campaign or a One Fund initiative?
+Do you need to run a church capital campaign or a One Fund initiative?